jihoontack/MAC/README.md

 ## How to run

-**WARNING**: There is a library update (Rerun the conda commands above if you have installed the old version)

 **WANDB**: To use weight and bias (wandb) logging
 - Create a wandb account and get your wandb key
 - Set `wandb_key` in `./conf/config.yaml` as your wandb key